 JPs provide document witnessing and certification services to the community both during and outside business hours.

 Bail justices primarily work outside business hours and on weekends to conduct hearings in relation to applications for bail or remand, and applications for interim accommodation orders relating to children.

-The Honorary Justice Office is responsible for appointing and managing Honorary Justice volunteers.
+The Honorary Justice Services Support area is responsible for appointing and managing Honorary Justice volunteers.